erikfredner/cv/cv.md

 ### Reviews
 Andrew Piper, *Enumerations*\
-Review solicited for *Studies in the Novel*
+Forthcoming in *Studies in the Novel*, Summer 2020 (Vol. 52, No. 2)

 ## University Teaching
 ### Courses as Instructor of Record